Triunfo Gardens in Granada - A Historic Place

-Until the seventeenth century, the Triunfo (Triumph) Gardens in Granada were one of the most important districts of Granada where many of the important festivals in Granada were celebrated.
+Until the seventeenth century, the Triunfo (Triumph) Gardens were one of the most important districts of Granada where many of the important festivals were celebrated.

-The Triunfo Gardens was originally a large Arab cemetery, founded in the thirteenth century.
+The Triunfo Gardens were originally a large Arab cemetery, founded in the thirteenth century.
 A strong wall enclosed the cemetery and there was a tower at the entrance of each of the access roads.

-The opening of the Gran Vía de Colón, and its subsequent expansion changed the face of the Triunfo Gardens.
+The opening of the Gran Vía de Colón and its subsequent expansion changed the Triunfo Gardens.

 The architect Antonio Flores demolished the gardens, leaving only the isolated column of the monument to the Virgin until it was moved in 1960.

-Information Related to the Triunfo in Granada
+Opinions about Triunfo in Granada

 Fountains at night and the Royal HospitalWe found this place by chance, since it was near our hotel.
 It is more of a square than a garden, but the large fountain offers a nice show at night.
 It shines in different colors.
 We were curious about the building behind the fountain, and it turned out to be a wonderful place: the Royal Hospital (Hospital Real).
 Very recommended!